Mitsubishi Mirage: Mexico

 In Mexico, the Attrage is sold as the Dodge Attitude, replacing the Hyundai Accent (RB) from January 2015 model after Hyundai's arrival in the Mexican market.

 Starting on 1 February 2019, the Mitsubishi Mirage G4 has been sold in Mexico alongside the return of Mitsubishi in the Mexican market, coexisting with the Dodge Attitude.
 It was facelifted in August 2020.

 North America

 For the US market, the Mirage G4 sedan was available from spring 2016 as a 2017 model.
 It is available in ES and SE trims, with 7 airbags available as standard.

 In Canada, sales of the G4 sedan ran 3 model years, from 2017 to 2019.
 It was cancelled owing to low sales relative to the hatchback (the G4 made up less than 20% of total Mirage sales in 2018).

 Thailand

 The Attrage received its facelift in Thailand on 18 November 2019 with the same front fascia as the second facelift Mirage hatchback.
+In 1 July 2026, the Attrage has redesign with a front grille.